EberEHM/POS-proyecto-PHP/vistas/bower_components/Flot/CONTRIBUTING.md

 Block comments should be wrapped at 80 characters.

-Code should attempt to wrap at 80 characters, but may run longer if wrapping would hurt readability more than having to scroll horizontally.
+Code should attempt to wrap at 80 characters, but Mayo  run longer if wrapping would hurt readability more than having to scroll horizontally.
 This is a judgement call made on a situational basis.